top of page

 Screen Shot 2021-03-10 at 4.51.13 PM.png

-Kathy Vesely was born and raised in Denver, Colorado, but has lived in Boonsboro for 22 years.
+Green Team Chair, Kathy Vesely was born and raised in Denver, Colorado, but has lived in Boonsboro for 25 years.
 She was a

 “career” military wife and lived in many places—California, New York, England, and Maryland.
 She